 Parsnip vs. Daikon — Health Impact and Nutrition Comparison

 Have you ever wondered if daikon and parsnip are the same, or can you substitute daikon for parsnip?
-If yes, here you can find the answers to these and other essential questions, such as what are the differences between these vegetables, their impact on your health, and so on.
+If yes, here you can find the answers to these and other essential questions, such as the differences between these vegetables, their impact on your health, and so on.

 What’s The Actual Difference?

-Daikons and parsnips are similar in appearance; however, they have different textures, tastes, and affiliations.
+Daikons and parsnips are similar in appearance but have different textures, tastes, and affiliations.
 Parsnips have white skin; they are similar in texture to carrots, although not so sweet.
 The main difference between parsnip and radish is that parsnip is a biennial plant that belongs to Apiaceae.
-In contrast, radish is a plant of the Brassicaceae family, having an edible root.
-Daikon tastes like red radish; it contains more water than parsnips.
+In contrast, radish is a Brassicaceae family plant with an edible root.
+Daikon tastes red radish; it contains more water than parsnips.

 Daikon, also known as mooli, belongs to the Raphanus genus.
 Long white roots and fast-growing leaves usually characterize this winter radish.
 The most common daikon types are French Breakfast Radish and Daikon White Radish.
 The parsnip belongs to the Pastinaca genus; it is a root vegetable related to the carrot.
-This vegetable is native to Eurasia and was used as a sweetener before the cane sugar.
+This vegetable is native to Eurasia and was used as a sweetener before cane sugar.
 The most known parsnip types are the Hollow Crown and Harris Model.

 Taste and Use

 Daikons have a peppery flavor; sometimes, the taste tends to be milder depending on growing conditions.
-Unlike daikons, parsnips have a spicy sweetness taste.
+Unlike daikons, parsnips have a spicy, sweet taste.
 Both daikon and parsnip have wood-like rigid structures when raw.

 Both daikon and parsnip can be eaten in various ways: baked, boiled, fried, sauteed, roasted, steamed, and grilled.
 They are easy additions to a healthy diet.

 In this section, we will look into the differences between the nutrients of daikons and parsnip.
-Below you can find the nutrition infographics that visually show the differences between this vegetables․
+Below you can find the nutrition infographics that visually show the differences between these vegetables․

 Daikon consists of about 95% water, whereas parsnip consists of about 80% water.